Rohten-WBS/Rohten-WBS/README.md

 👋 Hi, I’m Rohten,

-this is a pure WBS-Training Account for my Training Projects.
+this is a pure WBS-Training account for my learn projects.

-If you are looking for my none-schooling stuff visit https://rohten.itch.io/
+If you are interested in my none-schooling stuff visit https://rohten.itch.io/

 see ya, gl and hf